Pool

 More than one arguement as input

-You may notice the function in the previous example only takes one input, which is usually a number x
+You may notice the function in the previous example only takes one input, which is usually a number x.

-However, sometimes you may want to put more inputs in the function, then you need to use the function partial
+However, sometimes you may want to put more inputs in the function, then you need to use the function partial from functools.

 Here is an example of using partial and pprint:1